The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-For a tuple $\mathfrak{k}=[k_1, k_2,$ $ \cdots, k_d]$, a \textit{fan} of type $\mathfrak{k}$ around a vertex is a configuration of $d$ polygons (in any order) around the vertex with the number of sides $ k_1, k_2,$ $ \cdots, k_d$ such that all the edges incident to $v$ are shared by two polygons; see Figure \ref{fan}.
-A \textit{partial fan} around $v$ of type $\mathfrak{k}$ is a configuration of polygons around $v$ such that all but two edges incident to $v$ are shared by two polygons, and that it can be extended to a fan of type $\mathfrak{k}$ around the vertex.
+Let us first introduce a few definitions and notations that will be used throughout this paper. \begin{definition} For a $d$-tuple $\mathfrak{k}=[k_1, k_2,$ $ \cdots, k_d]$, a \textit{fan} of type $\mathfrak{k}$ around a vertex $v$ is a configuration of $d$ faces (in any order) around the vertex with side counts $ k_1, k_2,$ $ \cdots, k_d$, such that all the edges incident to $v$ are shared by two faces.
+A \textit{partial fan} around $v$ of type $\mathfrak{k}$ is a configuration of faces around $v$ such that all but two edges incident to $v$ are shared by two faces, and can be extended to a fan of type $\mathfrak{k}$ around the vertex. \end{definition} The boundary $\partial X_k$ of the $k$-th layer $X_k$ consists of a cycle of edges.
+Consequently, the vertices on $\partial X_k$ have a natural cyclic ordering.

-A \textit{face-cycle} of type $\mathfrak{k}$ around a polygon $P$ is a cyclic sequence of polygons around $P$ such that the fans around each vertex of $P$ is of type $\mathfrak{k}$.
+\begin{definition} Let $C_k$ denote the $k$-th corona of the tiling, defined as the cyclic sequence of faces in $X_k$ that share at least one vertex (or edge) with the boundary $\partial X_k$.
+Note that $X_k = X_{k-1} \cup C_k$. \end{definition}